anhhoangdev/genai-data-platform-assessment/README.md

 ## 📌 About This Assignment

-This assessment showcases three major deliverables combining infrastructure engineering with educational content creation:
+This assessment showcases three major deliverables combining infrastructure engineering with educational content creation - **ALL COMPLETED**:

 ### **A01: GCP Data Platform Foundation** ✅ **COMPLETED**
 Production-ready VM-based infrastructure with enterprise authentication and shared storage